 Understanding the signs and symptoms of oligospermia

-Symptoms of oligospermia are challenging to recognise since the majority of men do not have specific physical symptoms.
-The most common indicator is the inability to conceive after 12 months of regular intercourse.
+Oligospermia cannot be easily diagnosed, as the majority of men do not have any clear symptoms.
+The most common indicator is the failure to conceive after 12 months of regular intercourse.
+Several other signs and symptoms of low sperm count can, however, indicate the condition.

 1. Sexual function changes